ficusjs/ficusjs/site/src/state-machines/interpret.md

 Getters are memoized functions which means the result of the getter is cached for subsequent executions.
 This is useful when creating projections from large sets of data.
 State changes will automatically reset the getter cache.

-To provide getters for creating projections, create an object containing functions and pass it to the `createXStateService` function when creating the service.
+To provide getters for creating projections, create an object containing functions and pass it to the `interpret` function.

 ```js
 const getters = {